Ryan Dempster: Personal life

 Dempster is widely known for his laid-back attitude, constantly joking with fans and teammates, and is said to be a positive contribution to a team's clubhouse.
 Dempster's fun and easy-going personality was especially evident when, in comments to an Arizona newspaper in March 2007, Dempster stated that if his career as a closer began to tumble, he would pursue ninja training.

+DiGeorge syndrome

 In early June 2009, Dempster released a statement explaining that his daughter, Riley Dempster, had DiGeorge Syndrome, also known as Velo-cardio-facial syndrome (VCFS), 22q11.2 deletion syndrome, and Shprintzen syndrome (after Dr. Robert Shprintzen who identified it in 1978).
 About 1 baby in 1800 is born with this genetic deletion which ubiquitously affects swallowing, breathing, and speech.
 Dempster did this because he wanted to help raise awareness of this genetic disease.

 When asked if she would lead a normal life, he replied, "Yeah, she will.
 There can be (problems), but so far all the signs are good.
 There's a lot of work to do.
 They say there are 186 symptoms you can have.
 You just check off ones as you go along."

 After roughly 2 months in the hospital, Riley was able to go home in early June.